zaehlwerk/argparse-deco/README.rst

 code.

-Its main difference is the possibility to abuse Python's class syntax to define complex CLI tools with nested subcommands.
+Its main difference is the possibility to abuse Python's class syntax to define complex CLI tools with nested subcommands and the use of `inspect.signature` to autogenerate a command's arguments from a function's signature.

 Simple CLI
 ==========